Frequently Asked Questions

 Why would I use Follow That Page?

 Follow That Page monitors web pages and notifies you via email when a page has changed.
+If you’re still not convinced, then read this message from a happy user:

 How does it work?